-Traders who want to make significant gains and develop their strategies in the Forex market will benefit from Forex trading software.
-Most modern trading platforms are equally capable of opening, closing and otherwise managing market positions.They all have more or less the same capabilities in terms of quoting, charting and technically analysing markets.
-In this article we're going to discuss the things that traders need to keep in mind when searching for the best Forex trading software.
+Traders who want to make significant gains and develop their trading strategies in the Forex market will benefit from Forex trading software.
+Most modern trading platforms are equally capable of opening, closing, and otherwise managing market positions.They all have more or less the same capabilities in terms of quoting, charting, and technically analysing markets.
+In this article we're going to discuss the key things that traders need to keep in mind when searching for the best Forex trading software.

 A trading platform or a trading terminal is online Forex trading software that has the primary purpose of connecting the trader and the market.
-As far as retail Forex trading goes, a trading platform connects a trader with his broker, if this broker is a market maker.
-Alternatively, if the broker is an ECN or an STP broker, the trading platform will connect a trader to his broker and then to the market.
+As far as retail Forex trading is concerned, a trading platform connects a trader with a broker, if this broker is a market maker.
+Alternatively, if the broker is an ECN or an STP broker, the trading platform will connect the trader to their broker and then to the market.

 ECN & STP

 ECN and STP are abbreviations that are mentioned a lot on broker pages, but don't really depend on currency trading software.
 However, it's beneficial for you to have some idea of what they mean.
 ECN stands for 'Electronic Communication Network'.
 It is a computer network that facilitates various types of financial trading that take place outside the classic stock exchanges.